engintron/engintron/README.md

 Engintron is fully compatible with CentOS version 5, 6 and 7 on both 32-bit and 64-bit platforms.
 Additionally, users have already reported a 100% compatibility with CloudLinux versions 6 & 7.

-However at the time of writing (July 20th, 2016), Engintron is compatible with EasyApache 3 only, as EasyApache 4 just got out of beta with version 58 of cPanel.
-We're working to provide support for EasyApache4 in Engintron version 1.7.0, which is to be released in the coming weeks.
+Engintron is also compatible with both EasyApache 3 and EasyApache 4 as of version 1.7.0.

 ### Documentation